81525 Innovation Internship B

 Teaching and learning strategies

-Students immerse in a simulated, virtual workplace context and undertake experiential, work-based learning to develop their professional identities, together with an understanding of professional practice.
-Students will reflect on their experiences and share insights with their peers, academics and industry professionals through online engagement, and receive regular feedback before submitting their assessments.
+Students are responsible for sourcing a placement in a professional workplace context and undertake experiential, work-based learning to develop their professional identities, together with an understanding of professional practice.
+Students will plan for, engage with and reflect upon their experiences and share insights through a series of assessments.

 Content (topics)